 Makala’s music and videos have featured on Bristol’s Big Screen at Millennium Square for the last two years during Harbourside Festival (pictured below).

 In September 2015 Makala founded her east meets west themed festival Mini Moon Festival

-Makala also loves doing Shaolin Kung Fu, Street Dance, being in nature especially the woods, plus eating delicious food (and driving friends crazy with her vegan gluten free diet) and loves being around people, whether one on one with a best friend or socialising with stranger at a gig that she couldn’t drag any existing friend to!
+Makala also loves doing Shaolin Kung Fu, Street Dance, being in nature especially the woods, plus eating delicious food (and driving friends crazy with her vegan gluten free diet) and loves being around people, whether one on one with a best friend or socialising with stranger while watching a local show.
 Sometimes she doesn’t mind it quiet – going solo to an art gallery or reading a book…but just sometimes!

 In 2015 Makala’s work was exhibited at The Island as part of When Death Comes, which included poetry, lyrics, music and even music videos all responding to the topic of loss.
 The lyric design was in collaboration with Bart Designs, and videos with Marcus Way.

 Makala also performed a special more traditional acoustic version of her music at the exhibition event. (see the video on the performances page).